 This course traces the history of photography from its beginnings to digital imaging.
 Emphasis will be on photography as a social force and an artistic practice.
 Required for photography majors.
 Cross-listed with ARTH-180.

-PHOT-181 Contemporary Issues in Photography
+PHOT-181 Contemporary Issues in Photography 54 hours lecture; 54 hours total photography.

-This course will focus on contemporary trends in post-World War II photography.
 The diversity of photographic practice, both digital and traditional methods, will be explored as well as photography's role in modern and postmodern society.